yxing12/data1030-load-default-prob/README.md

 You can also find description of each features in data/feature_description.xlsx in this repo.

+Some oversized data files and intermediate pickle files, which cannot be uploaded to Git but are displayed in the Jupyter notebook, can be found [here](https://drive.google.com/drive/folders/1FngPTxSwXr94BdEPl0Mf_S_X9xuLAhHF?usp=sharing).

 ## Prerequisites
 You can recreate the python environment using the `data1030.yml` conda environment file by running these two commands in the terminal: